9iselia/pv-efficiency-analysis/README.md

 ---

-***Disclaimer:** Please note that the code currently in this repository is the raw version from an earlier stage of my learning journey.
+***Disclaimer:** Please note that the code currently in this repository is the raw version from an earlier stage of our learning journey.
 A more well-documented, refactored, and structured version is currently in development.*